 The Dental College of Georgia (DCG) at Augusta University has been awarded a prestigious UO1 grant from the National Institute of Dental and Craniofacial Research (NIDCR) at the U.S. National Institutes of Health (NIH).
 The grant, which totals nearly $800,000 over the next five years, will support the development of a multi-component project entitled “Clinician-Scientist Research Incubator for Practice-based Training (Clin.ScRIPT).”

-Significant additional financial support is being provided by the office of the Senior Vice President for Research, headed by Dr. Michael Diamond; the office of the Dean of the Graduate School at AU, headed by Dr. Jennifer Sullivan; and the DCG Dean’s Office, headed by Dr. Nancy Young.
+Significant additional financial support is being provided by the office of the Senior Vice President for Research, headed by Michael Diamond, MD; the office of the Dean of The Graduate School, led by Jennifer Sullivan, PhD; and the DCG Dean’s Office, headed by Nancy Young, DMD.

 The DCG is one of only a few dental schools nationwide to have been awarded this UO1 grant.
 Other recipients include Harvard University, The University of California, San Francisco, Stanford University, Temple University, Indiana University, and the University of Maryland.
 This grant is a testament to the DCG’s commitment to leadership in clinical research and education.